Season 3 Overview

 And Mark finally does the introduction to Jonathan.

-This is actually the fourth time in the season that Jonathan and Mark meet some of Mark’s secret friends: the other friends or colleagues were Frank in Love And Marriage, then Luke in Man To Man and the convicted felon in Oh Lucky Man; then, it’s the sixth time in the season the assignment revolves around someone either Jonathan or Mark personally know or have met before.
-The first was A Special Love with Scotty and Diane, the second Love and Marriage with Mark’s old colleague, then Man to Man about Mark’s childhood friend, the fourth Jonathan Smith Goes To Washington with Mark’s sister Leslie, and the fifth Love At Second Sight involving a fellow probationary angel (in Oh Lucky Man that friend wasn’t the assignment).
+This is actually the fifth time in the season that Jonathan and Mark meet some of Mark’s secret friends: the other friends or colleagues were Frank in Love And Marriage, then Luke in Man To Man, the convicted felon in Oh Lucky Man and Gabe the pianist in A Song Of Songs; it’s also the ninth assignment in the season to be about someone either Jonathan or Mark personally know or have met before (like A Special Love with Scotty and Diane, or Jonathan Smith Goes To Washington with Mark’s sister Leslie, and Love At Second Sight involving a fellow probationary angel).

 At least this time it’s someone he hasn’t seen in years, so there’s no awkward question about why that friend did nothing when Mark was an alcoholic police officer.